fkemser/SHtemplate/README.md

 Before you continue to [customize the template](#template-structure) it is recommended to **ask yourself the following questions**:

 - What are the main goals of my script?
 - How shall this script be run?
-As a (normal) script, interactively, (indefinitely) as a daemon, or mixedly?
+As a (normal) script, interactively, (infinitely) as a daemon, or mixedly?
 - Which parameters do I need, which arguments are allowed?
 - Which commands/packages have to be installed before?
 - Are there any other requirements?